alussana/nf-project-template/README.md

 The file you are reading.
 It should contain a brief description of the project, and any other relevant information, such as links to documentation or papers.

-It may be useful to provide the following command, which is sufficient to run the full project's workflow from this repository, specifying the configuration file and a path for the optional worflow DAG diagram:
+It may be useful to provide the following command, which is sufficient to run the full project's workflow, specifying the configuration file and a path for the optional worflow DAG diagram:

 ```bash
 nextflow run main.nf -c nextflow.config -resume -with-dag misc/flowchart.svg
 ```

+See also the [README template](misc/README-template.md) provided with this repository, which gives concise instructions to reproduce a project.

 ## main.nf